-Master Thesis Project – in Life Cycle Analysis of Printed Electronics -graphene-oxide-based humidity and temperature sensors
+Master Thesis Project – In Life Cycle Analysis of Printed Electronics -graphene-oxide-based humidity and temperature sensors

 Welcome to RISE Smart Hardware in Norrköping.
 In close collaboration with Linköping University, we can offer you diploma work in our exciting R&D environment.
 During the project work you will be a part of our team at RISE and will be supported by supervisors both from RISE and LIU throughout the project.
 Most of the practical laboratory work will be carried out in our facility Printed Electronics Arena (www.printedelectronicsarena.com) in Norrköping.

 Life Cycle Analysis (LCA) is becoming an integral component of product development in the electronics industry.
 Consumers want to know the environmental impacts of the electronic products they purchase, ranging from their carbon dioxide footprint and energy efficiency to end-of-life considerations and recyclability.
 Sustainability of electronic products is also high on the agenda of policy makers who want to guarantee a safe, sustainable and secure future for their constituents.